• Skip to primary navigation

 3. Don’t scrape the pot after you pour out the caramel.
 Once the caramel is done you will pour it into a greased pan of your choice.
 Make sure not to scrape the sides of the pan when you pour the hot mixture out.
 If you are adamant about getting every last drop of that sticky sweet liquid gold, pour the mixture into the pan without scraping the pot, then scrape the remainder into a jar or other container/pan.
 Don’t mix them.
 It’s much more likely for the caramel you scrape out of the pan to crystalize.
 It only takes a single crystal to trigger a chain reaction and make your smooth caramel goodness go “grainy.”

-Don’t fear, it can still be saved!
-This can happen to the best of us especially if you skip some of the tips listed above (scrape the side of the pan, don’t wash down the sides, scrape the pot when you pour the caramel).
-If your caramel crystalizes you can reheat the mixture which will remelt the sugar crystals.
+If your caramel crystalizes you can reheat the mixture which will re-melt the sugar crystals.
 To do this, place the caramel in a clean pot (the one you made the caramel in would do just fine… just make sure it’s clean).
 Add 1/4 cup of water to the pot.
 Stir frequently and follow the tips above.
 Cook until the mixture reaches the desired temperature (typically around soft ball stage 235 degrees F.) The sugar crystals will melt during the cooking process.
 Your caramel may take on a darker amber color.
 This is normal.

-If you plan to share this caramel as a gift or on a treat platter, wrap individual pieces of caramel using waxed paper.
-For a small (0.5 x 0.5 x 1 inch) rectangle piece of caramel, I use a piece of waxed paper that’s about 3 inches by 4 inches.
-This gives me enough on each side to twist and seal the caramel inside to keep its freshness.
+For a small (1/2 x 1/2 x 1 inch) rectangle piece of caramel, use a piece of waxed paper that’s about 3 inches by 4 inches.
+This will give enough on each side to twist and seal the caramel inside to keep it fresh.
 You can also use parchment paper but it’s thicker quality makes it harder to twist the ends to seal.
-Place pieces in an airtight container to preserve freshness and keep the caramel soft.
-Amazing Easy Soft Homemade Caramels | Kitchen Cents
+Place wrapped pieces in an airtight container to preserve freshness and keep the caramel soft.

 Soft Homemade Caramels